Metropolitan Area Planning (MAP) Forum

 The MAP Forum meets periodically in person and via conference call to discuss and coordinate planning issues.

-These meetings provide an opportunity for discussion among the key Metropolitan Planning Organizations in the multi-state region, in accordance with the provisions of the MOU.
-The purpose of these periodic meetings is to advance the efforts of regional planning, and to discuss and review areas of coordination, cooperation and consultation as outlined in the Planning Coordination MOU.
+These meetings provide an opportunity for discussion among the key MPOs in the multi-state region, in accordance with the provisions of the MOU.
+The purpose of these periodic meetings is to advance the efforts of regional planning, and to discuss and review areas of coordination, cooperation and consultation as outlined in the planning coordination MOU.